 Match the Platform to Your Primary Goal

-The most important decision factor is what you are primarily trying to accomplish.
-If your goal is selling products, Shopify is purpose-built for that and will outperform a WordPress + WooCommerce setup in setup speed, checkout reliability, and scalability.
-If your goal is publishing content and building a subscriber base, Ghost is more focused and easier to maintain than WordPress.
-If you need design flexibility for a business or portfolio site, Wix gives you that control without technical overhead.
+The biggest factor in this decision is what you’re actually trying to accomplish.
+Selling products?
+Shopify is purpose-built for it and will beat a WordPress plus WooCommerce setup on setup speed, checkout reliability, and scalability.
+Publishing content and growing a subscriber base?
+Ghost is more focused and easier to maintain than WordPress.
+Need design flexibility for a business or portfolio site?
+Wix gets you that control without the technical overhead.

 Consider Total Cost of Ownership

-WordPress itself is free, but the total cost of running a WordPress site includes hosting ($10-50/month), premium themes ($50-200 one-time or annual), premium plugins ($10-200/year each), security tools, backup services, and developer time when things break.
-A Wix or Squarespace plan at $16-25/month often costs less in practice than a self-managed WordPress setup once all dependencies are accounted for.
+WordPress itself is free, but running it isn’t: hosting ($10-50/month), premium themes ($50-200 one-time or annual), premium plugins ($10-200/year each), security tools, backup services, and developer time whenever something breaks all add up.
+A Wix or Squarespace plan at $16-25/month frequently ends up cheaper in practice than a self-managed WordPress setup once every dependency is factored in.

 Evaluate Migration Effort

-If you are moving an existing WordPress site, the effort involved varies by platform.
+If you’re moving an existing WordPress site, how much work that takes depends on where you’re going.
 Shopify has well-documented import tools for WooCommerce migrations.
 Ghost supports WordPress export file imports.
-Squarespace offers a WordPress import tool for posts and pages.
-Wix migrations are manual — content must be rebuilt in the editor.
-Factor migration complexity into your timeline before committing.
+Squarespace offers its own WordPress import tool for posts and pages.
+Wix migrations, though, are manual, content has to be rebuilt inside the editor.
+Factor that complexity into your timeline before committing to a platform.

 Quick Comparison: WordPress Alternatives at a Glance